pan-emily/protein-clip/README.md

 Create a new Anaconda environment from ```environment.yml``` using the command
     > ```conda env create -f environment.yml```

+Running scripts should simply require you to run the specified file using the anaconda version of python3.

 ### If running on HPC:

 Create a new Anaconda environment from ```environment_hpc.yml``` using the command
     > ```conda env create -f environment_hpc.yml```

+To run the scripts, follow the documentation for your specific computing cluster.

 ## Peptide-Receptor CLIP

+The peptide-receptor CLIP model should be ran using the script ```peptide-protein.py```.

 ## Protein-Protein CLIP